-The Other Side´ of the Canary Islands
+The ´Other Side´ of the Canary Islands

 People, in particular from Europe, sometimes ask me why I still go back to the Canary Islands after I have been living in so many other places around the world.
 Most of the people outside Europe I know haven´t even heard about these islands or only know about Tenerife, the biggest island.
 Many of my friends in the Netherlands don´t think this is an attractive place to travel to and wonder what I like so much about it.
 The general idea about these islands as a holiday destination might be associated either with families and package holidays, retired people playing golf or the overloaded bulk places full of younger people getting drunk every night and eating ´all you can eat´- Chinese.
 And if you´re looking for this kind of vacation, you will certainly find what you´re looking for in the touristic places at the bigger islands.
-However, this is not the type of travelling I like to write about and there´s other things to explore on these islands.
+However, this is not the type of travelling I like to write about and there are other things to explore on these islands.

 I found there´s another side of the Canary Islands, which I discovered about 10 years ago when I first came to live here.
 I was living at Gran Canaria, in the small fishing town of Arguineguín which now has grown into a bigger town and has become extremely popular among the Norwegians.
 This ´other side´ of the Canary Islands is simply the local style and more off the beaten path.
 But if you only stay, eat and drink in the touristic places, you will definitely miss it.
-In the summer of 2015 I spent almost 2 months backpacking the Canary Islands and it´s something I can recommend to everybody!
+In the summer of 2015, I spent almost 2 months backpacking the Canary Islands and it’s something I can recommend to everybody!

 Why travel the Canary Islands on a budget, with local transport and a backpack?

 Maybe the Canary Islands are considered as limited in their ability to travel on a budget and with the use of local transport and other local services.
 I actually never met somebody with the idea ´I´m going to backpack the Canary Islands´, and so ultimately it became my decision to do it.
 Till a few years ago, I was living for the third time at Gran Canaria and other then the small island of El Hierro, which is known for the amazing scuba diving, I had never seen any of the other islands.
-This was due to a lack of time before or I was just working and saving up for my next destiny.
-But in the summer of 2015 I had the chance.
+This was due to a lack of time before or I was just working and saving up for my next destination.
+But in the summer of 2015, I had the chance.
 Just from my experience, so far that time, I realised that the best memories I had were from the times when we hiked the woods recommended by a guy in the local bakery, camped on an unknown beach or just picked a place on the map and did a small road trip.
-The best food I have eaten were the meals in one of these local places which look like somebody´s backyard or a private terrace, instead of a fancy restaurant.
-And the best nights I had were these when we randomly decided to go to the local sunset life singer who also could play a guitar.
+The best food I have eaten was the meals in one of these local places which look like somebody’s backyard or a private terrace, instead of a fancy restaurant.
+And the best nights I had were these when we randomly decided to go to the local sunset life singer who also could play the guitar.
 After realising this, I became curious to start a backpacking trip around the Canary Islands.

 My motivation to share the secrets of ´Canarias´